MrHedmad/data-stewardship-knowledgebase/src/topics/basics/using_remote_resources.md

 These notes will be your own, personal, messy knowledgebase which you can tap into again and again while you work.
 Don't think about making it pretty for others - its main purpose is to be useful to *you*.
 Each minute spent on building your knowledgebase will pay off later (to a point, of course).

-Ways to build such a resource are many.
+The methods that you can leverage to build such a resource are many.
 Here are just a couple:
 - [:lock: Building a Second Brain - Tiago Forte](https://www.buildingasecondbrain.com/), a way to sort your notes, based on the project-centric philosophy of "getting things done".
 - [:lock: How to take smart notes - Sonke Arhens](https://www.buildingasecondbrain.com/), which explains how to create and maintain a digital [:star: zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten) system.

-Tools to build these notes are pen and paper, digital documents, or specific software like the aforementioned Obsidian or Notion.
+Tools used to create and store these notes are pen and paper, digital documents, or specific software like the aforementioned Obsidian or Notion.

 Try to schedule regular study sessions.
 Sporadic learning is far less effective than consistent practice.
 Even 30 focused minutes daily outperforms occasional multi-hour sessions.
 Use your learning journal to schedule what to learn next, so you don't lose time when picking the subject back up.